Congratulations on investing in your smile!

-Do not be alarmed if you speech is affected for the first few days or if you experience an increased flow of saliva.
-These issues will also subside as your mouth adjusts.
+Do not be alarmed if your speech is affected for the first few days or if you experience an increased flow of saliva.
+These issues will subside as your mouth adjusts.

 Continue to practice good oral hygiene at home with daily flossing and brushing.
 Regular dental cleanings at our office are also critically important to maintaining your teeth and gums.

 You may also need to change some habits to protect your new teeth.
 Any food that could damage your natural teeth can do the same to your cosmetic restorations.
 We recommend avoiding or minimizing your intake of:

 - Hard foods